Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation.md

 ### Optional Values

-The optional values are sent as part of the BizEvent into Dynatrace and can be use to further enhance the validation process
+The optional values are sent as part of the BizEvent into Dynatrace and can be used to further enhance the validation process

 | Command           | Environment variable           | Description                                                                                                                                   |
 | ----------------- | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------- |